praveendecode/phonepe_pulse/README.md

+# Project Title

-# Phonepe Pulse Data Exploartion and Visualization
+Phonepe Pulse Data Visualization Tool

-Utilizing GitHub data, I conducted ETL processes and stored data in PostgreSQL.
-Employing Streamlit and Plotly, I crafted an interactive dashboard for PhonePe Pulse.
-This user-friendly tool visualizes and explores data with animations, offering an insightful experience.
+## Overview

+This project aims to create an interactive data visualization tool for the Phonepe Pulse data available on GitHub.
+The tool provides user-friendly access to various metrics and statistics.

+## Features

+### Data Extraction: Automates the process of fetching data from the Phonepe Pulse GitHub repository.
+### Data Transformation: Cleans and processes the data using Python and Pandas.
+### Database Integration: Stores the cleaned data in a MySQL database for efficient retrieval.
+### Interactive Dashboard: Presents data using Streamlit and Plotly, offering dynamic visualizations.
+### Data Retrieval: Connects to the MySQL database to display data on the dashboard.
+### Customization: Offers more interactive options for users to select different data visualizations.

+## Getting Started

+    Clone the GitHub repository.
+    Use Python, Pandas, and mysql-connector-python for data processing.
+    Set up the MySQL database for data storage.
+    Create the interactive dashboard using Streamlit and Plotly.
+    Fetch data from the database for dashboard updates.

-## Explanation To Do Execute The  Project :
+## Technical Steps to Execute the Project

-      Step 1: Install Required Libraries That Mentioned in Dashboard.py File.
+### Step 1: Install Required Libraries

-      Step 2 : Using ETL.py File to do etl process.
+    Before running the project, make sure to install the necessary libraries mentioned in the Dashboard.py file.

+### Step 2: Execute ETL Process

+    Use the ETL.py file to perform the Extract, Transform, Load (ETL) process on the Phonepe Pulse data.

+### Step 3: Run the Dashboard

-      Step 3: Fork the Dashboard Folder and run it on your local IDE.
+    Fork the Dashboard folder and run it in your local integrated development environment (IDE).

-      Step 4: I have created Phonepe_pulse class
+### Step 4: Utilize the Phonepe_pulse Class

-                   Process of Methods :

-                               Method  Dashboard: In this Dashboard method we have all Dashboard code for Data Visualization
+    In this project, a Phonepe_pulse class has been created to manage the methods and processes.

+### Methods:

+    Dashboard: This method contains the code for the interactive dashboard, where data visualizations are presented.

-                               Note : Stremlit was used in this project to show our cool codes in UI with eye catching data presentation
+        Note: Streamlit is used in this project to make our code visually appealing and to provide an eye-catching data presentation.

 ## Skills Covered ✅ ⬇️

     Python (Scripting)

-              ETL
+    ETL (Extract, Transform, Load)
     MongoDB

-              SQL
+    SQL (Structured Query Language)

-              Data Managment using  PostgresSQl
+    Data Management using PostgreSQL

-              User Interface : Streammlit
+    User Interface: Streamlit

-              Data Visualization : Plotly-express
+    Data Visualization: Plotly-express

-              IDE: Pycharm Community Version
+    IDE: PyCharm Community Version

+## Results

+    This project delivers a user-friendly geo-visualization dashboard for exploring Phonepe Pulse data.
+Users can access and interact with various data visualizations through a web browser, gaining valuable insights from the Phonepe Pulse GitHub repository.

-## Connect Through [Linkedln](https://www.linkedin.com/in/praveen-n-2b4004223/) For Queries !!!
+Connect Through LinkedIn For Queries !!!